lunarpatriots/Waypoints/README.md

 - Right-clicking on an activated waypoint brings up a menu in which you can select another existing waypoint to fast travel to.
 - Waypoints are accessible only in the world it is created in (you can't fast travel to a nether waypoint in the nether, etc.)
 - An option to not penalize players who use the waypoint to travel within a short distance is also available
-- Exp cost per block and the max distance for free travelling is configurable
+- Exp cost per block, and the max distance for free travelling is configurable
+- Database integration to store data

 ## Project Dependencies
 Dependencies can be found in the `pom.xml`.